 His talk presented a very simple truth – that many of the world’s most inspirational leaders have focused on WHY they do something, while the rest of the average leaders focus on WHAT they do or HOW they do it.
 When we tap into WHY we do something, we ourselves are intrinsically motivated by a deep sense of passion, rather than we are being forced to do something because that’s just how things work.

-If you have a child who has an eating disorder like anorexia, bulimia or binge eating disorder, she is facing some strongly incorrect messages in her head.
-You can work with many types of professionals in treating the eating disorder, but as a parent, you also have an opportunity to support recovery.
-One way to do that is to help your child identify why she wants to recover from the eating disorder.
+If you have a child who has an eating disorder you can work with many types of professionals in treating the eating disorder, but as a parent, you also have an opportunity to support recovery.
+One way to do that is to help your child identify why they want to recover from the eating disorder.

 Remember that teenagers are independent, unique people who hate to be told WHAT to do or HOW to do it.
 They will also resist being told WHY they should do anything, mainly because parents are usually out of touch with why teenagers do anything.

-Nonetheless, every child has her own sense of purpose and a developing value system, and if you can help her find her own WHY, you can get further along the path to health and wellness.
+Nonetheless, every child has her own sense of purpose and a developing value system, and if you can help your child find their own WHY, you can get further along the path to health and wellness.